tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper v0.4.1.md

 Settlement must be deterministic.

-If any required input:
+If any required input for the **realized settlement outcome**:
-- Cannot be valued
+- Cannot be accounted for
 - Is ambiguous
 - Is unavailable
 - Produces inconsistent results